-Cardiovascular disease refers to diseases of the heart, blood vessels, or both.
-Cardiovascular disease may include any disease that affects the cardiovascular system, such as cardiac disease, brain and kidney vascular diseases, and peripheral arterial disease.
+Cardiovascular disease (CVD) refers to diseases of the heart, blood vessels, or both.
+It may include any disease that affects the circulatory system, which allows blood to circulate and transport nutrients, oxygen, carbon dioxide, hormones, and blood cells to and from the cells in the body.
+These may include cardiac, brain and kidney vascular, and peripheral arterial disease.

 What Causes CVD?

-There are a number of causes of cardiovascular disease, although atherosclerosis and/or hypertension are the most prevalent.
-With age, there are a number of physiological and morphological changes that can affect heart function and increase the risk of cardiovascular disease, even in healthy adults.
+There are a number of causes of this disease.
+However, atherosclerosis and/or hypertension are the most prevalent.
+With age, there are a number of physiological and morphological changes that can affect heart function.
+Therefore, age increases the risk of cardiovascular disease, even in healthy adults.

-Cardiovascular disease often affects older adults, though precursors to the condition, like atherosclerosis, can begin early in life.
-It is important to focus on reducing the risk of cardiovascular disease at an early age by improving diet, exercising, and avoiding smoking.
+CVD often affects older adults.
+However, precursors to the condition, like atherosclerosis, can begin early in life.
+Thus, it is important to focus on reducing the risk of cardiovascular disease at an early age by improving diet, exercising, and avoiding smoking.

 CVD remains the leading cause of death around the world.
 In addition, deaths related to the disease continue to climb in low- to middle-income countries.